turbot/tailpipe-mcp/README.md

 }
 ```

-By default, this will use the Tailpipe CLI to discover your database.
+By default, this will use the Tailpipe CLI to discover your init SQL script.
 Make sure Tailpipe is installed and configured first.

-To connect to a specific database file instead, add the path to the args:
+To connect to a specific init SQL script instead, add the path to the args:

 ```json
 {